puravsood/vegetable-defect-detection/README.md

 * 📷 Sensitive to extreme lighting or unfamiliar fruit types
 * 🔄 No on-device learning (training is offline)
+* 🍎 Not trained on all fruit and vegetable types — currently supports only apples and bananas
 * ⏱️ Model is not yet optimized for deployment; potential improvements:

   * Convert to TensorRT or TensorFlow Lite for faster inference